One question we get asked the most is “How did Teutonic get started?” to which I say “It’s a long story. Do you want to hear it all?”

 Teutonic came to be with no real plan and neither of us had any experience in the wine industry.
-However, with Barnaby’s determination and a little luck, we were able to create a product and brand identity that is influenced by Barnaby’s inspiration and love of German Rieslings.
+However, with Barnaby’s determination and a little luck, we created a product and brand identity influenced by Barnaby’s inspiration and love of German Rieslings.

 It was 2002 when Barnaby was the general manager and wine buyer at Papa Haydn restaurant, one of Portland’s favorite long-standing institutions.
-German wine importer, Ewald Moseler, brought 14 different Rieslings he imported from the Middle Mosel, for Barnaby to taste.
-This was Barnaby’s Ah-ha moment.
-He was so blown away by how each Riesling tasted so different from one another, considering that they were from the same region and the same variety.
-The terroir in the Mosel is composed mostly from slate, rocks and very little dirt.
-There are several different slate colors and each one produces a different flavor profile for the grapes.
-There is blue, red and grey slate, each with its unique flavor palate.
+German wine importer, Ewald Moseler, brought 14 different Rieslings from the Middle Mosel for Barnaby to taste.
+This was Barnaby’s “Aha moment.”
+He was blown away by how each Riesling tasted so different from one another, considering they were from the same region.
+The terroir in the Mosel is composed mostly of slate, rocks and very little dirt.
+There are several different slate colors—blue, red, and grey—and each one produces a different flavor profile in the grapes.
 Depending on which slate composition the vines grow on, their varying tastes can be dramatic.
 Barnaby bought all fourteen Rieslings for his wine list, creating Portland’s most extensive German wine program.
 That evening he came home and announced to me, “I’m going to need to quit my job so I can learn how to make wines that inspire me like these Rieslings from Germany.”

 By 2008, Barnaby was really itching to make more wine than the small amount he was making with fruit we bought at a U-pick farm in Canby, which he would ferment in glass carboys with commercial yeast.
 So his next big move was to leave the restaurant (steady paycheck) and take a job as a cellar rat at a winery (half the pay) in Carlton, the heart of Oregon’s wine country.
 He learned how to drive and fix a forklift, clean barrels, climb up barrel racks stacked 14 feet high to top off the wine, and clean virtually everything in the cellar.
-In the fall of 2008, our Alsea vineyard produced our first crop and we were able to make just a few barrels of wine.
-Later, the following year, after the wines where finished and bottled, we had a lot of wine to sell.
-That’s when we realized, we needed to form a company and begin our lives as winemakers, sales people, publicists, accountants and all the other hats we have to wear.
+In the fall of 2008, our Alsea vineyard produced our first crop and we made just a few barrels of wine.
+Later, the following year, after the wines were finished and bottled, we had a lot of wine to sell.
+That’s when we realized we needed to form a company and begin our lives as winemakers, sales people, publicists, accountants and all the other hats we wear.

 Since 2009, we have also been managing a really amazing vineyard just thirty miles south of Portland.
 The Wahlstrom Vineyard is planted on a decommissioned gravel quarry which consists mostly of rocks, gravel and basalt.
 The ground here is so perfect for growing wine grapes, in addition to Pinot Noir, we just had to plant some Riesling on the steepest part of the vineyard which we call “Slayer Block.”